 - FREE Family Days - The Last SUNDAY of Every Month

 - Monthly Third Thursdays the museum is open late with FREE ADMISSION from 6 - 9 PM.

 - The museum is closed every Monday and Tuesday, and is open for all other holidays falling Wednesday through Sunday.

 How to get here

-Middle Beach Loop, Stop at Collins Park
+Middle Beach Loop and Collins Express, Stop at Collins Park

 The Bass offers a variety of experiences to fit your class, for grades K-12.
 Trained educators facilitate engaging discussions and activities in response to works on view.